Cat Miller

 For my MRes project, I focused on decolonising the Artist’s Book, a form that traditionally has low visibility as a result of being hidden away in library archives, viewable only by appointment.

 My aim was to resurrect an analogue Artist’s Book I had created (formerly entitled Sequence) by adding layers of digital materiality, using XR technology to enable a smartphone camera to recognise selected images from the book.
-Each image triggers a specific song, generated by AI, using my own poems, which I have compiled into two volumes (Creatrix and Noetic Poetics).

-The project became a unique synthesis of audiovisual, analogue, digital and matrilineal themes via a reimagined Artist’s Book that is also an album of songs.
-I also used some of these songs to explore a motion-capture dance sequence for a VR experience to invoke a sense of playfulness.
+I also used some of these songs to explore a motion-capture dance sequence for a VR experience to rekindle a sense of playfulness.

-Through the processes of autoethnography, autotheory and self-archival, I have collated a hybrid trilogy that incorporates multimodal digital materialities and transmedia storytelling with multisensory art forms:
+As a result, through the processes of autoethnography, autotheory and self-archival, I have collated a hybrid trilogy that incorporates multimodal digital materialities and transmedia storytelling with multisensory art forms:

-- Love Made Visible—a soundscape that sings these texts into embodiment
+• Love Made Visible—a soundscape that sings these texts into embodiment

-- Album Amicorum—a decolonised, interactive artist’s book weaving matrilineal wisdom with emerging technologies.
+• Album Amicorum—a decolonised, interactive artist’s book weaving matrilineal wisdom with emerging technologies.

 For me, each poem is a keyframe moment in the experiential timeline of my life, and each song has become a sonic memory that is now an integral part of my identity.